ravi312/camp/index.md

 ![](./chess1.png)

-Are you interested to enrol your child in a chess classes?
+Are you interested to enrol your child in chess class?
 Explore the basics of chess in small batch size of 6-8 students with 8 session of hour long each every month.
 The mentoring will be done online.

 ## Key highlights

 - Small group size leading to better understanding
 - Collaborative Learning (Have a cohort to work along)
 - Nurture analytical thinking skills by learning chess
+- Designed for children

 ## Know the coach